-Specific provisions within the legislative amendments become effective the day after the Bill has passed apart from the following provisions:
+Specific provisions within the legislative amendments will become effective the day after the Bill has passed apart from the following provisions:

 - food importers will have 12 months to adjust business practices before the new supply chain assurance and traceability requirements in part one and six of the Bill are enforced

-- new enforcement provisions set out in part 5 of the Bill will become effective 28 days after legislation is passed
+- new enforcement provisions set out in part 5 of the Bill will become effective 28 days after legislation is passed.

 The non-legislative changes will require minimal adjustment by food importers and will be progressively implemented during 2017.
 Food importers interested in applying for a tailored Food Import Compliance Agreement or learning more about foreign certification of high risk foods are invited to email Imported Food Inquiries.